redwoodjs/redwood/docs/docs/router.md

 :::note Can I customize the development one?

 As it's part of the RedwoodJS framework, you can't.
-But if there's a feature you want to add to it, let us know on the [forums](https://community.redwoodjs.com/).
+But if there's a feature you want to add, let us know on the [forums](https://community.redwoodjs.com/).

 :::